How High Are State and Local Tax Collections in Your State?

-Today’s state tax map shows state and local tax collections per capita in each of the 50 states and the District of Columbia.
+Today’s map shows total state and local tax collections per capita in each of the 50 states and the District of Columbia.
+The District of Columbia’s tax collections per capita ($10,576) are higher than in any state.
+Among states, tax collections per capita vary widely, from $3,141 per capita in Alabama to $9,182 per capita in North Dakota.

-It’s worth noting that severance taxes are only one of many examples of the “tax exporting” that states engage in.
+It is also important to note that severance taxes are far from the only example of “tax exporting” that states engage in.
 Travel taxes—such as hotel, car rental, and meal taxes—also disproportionately impact nonvoting nonresidents who have few means of redress.
-As a result, states that generate substantial amounts of tax revenue from tourism may also show tax collections per capita that are significantly higher than the actual tax burden that falls on the in-state population.
+As a result, states that generate substantial amounts of tax revenue from tourism may also show total tax collections per capita that are significantly higher than the actual tax burden that falls on the in-state population.